The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Results

 \subsection{Gas-disk radii}

-We find a median gas-disk size $R_{90\%} \sim 84$ au, with the largest disk being J16042165-2130284, a well-known face-on disk (see, e.g., \citealt{Stadler_2023} and references therein) for which we derive $R_{90\%}=247\pm1$ au.
-The most compact disk being J16095933-1800090, for which we derive $R_{90\%}=22\pm3$ au.
+We find a median gas-disk size of $R_{90\%} \sim 82$ au, with the largest disk being J16042165-2130284, a well-known face-on disk (see, e.g., \citealt{Stadler_2023} and references therein) for which we derive $R_{90\%}=247\pm1$ au.
+The most compact disk is J16095933-1800090, for which we derive $R_{90\%}=22\pm3$ au.
 However, as said before, our results are sensitivity-limited.
-Since there is a tight correlation between the gas-disk radius and the line flux (\citealt{Long2022}, \citealt{Zagaria2023}, and discussed later on in this Section), we conclude that the 44 disks that could not be fit (we excluded J16113134-1838259 and J16193570-1950426 as discussed before) are smaller than or comparable with the size of J16095933-1800090.
+Since there is a tight correlation between the gas-disk radius and the line flux (\citealt{Long2022}, \citealt{Zagaria2023}, and discussed later on in this section), we conclude that the 44 disks that could not be fit (we excluded J16113134-1838259 and J16193570-1950426 as discussed before) are smaller than or of comparable size to J16095933-1800090.
 As a consequence, the real median gas-disk size for the $^{12}$CO detections should be, at the zeroth order, $R_{90\%}\lesssim 22$ au.
 A detailed discussion on this topic will be presented in Zagaria et al., in prep.

-In Fig. \ref{fig:R_90_CDF} we report the CCDF of $R_{90\%}$ of our sample and compare it with that of \cite{Trapman_2025} for the AGE-PRO Upper Scorpius sample.
+In Fig. \ref{fig:R_90_CDF}, we report the CCDF of $R_{90\%}$ of our sample and compare it with that of \cite{Trapman_2025} for the AGE-PRO Upper Scorpius sample.
 Our median gas-disk size is somewhat lower than the value $R_{\text{CO}} \sim 109.9$ au reported in \cite{Agurto-Gangas_2025} and \cite{Zhang_2025}.
-To determine if our results are consistent, we ran the AD 2-sample test, and we obtained a $p$-value $p=0.7$ in a range $[0.5, 0.8]$.
+To determine if our results are consistent, we ran the AD two-sample test, and we obtained a $p$-value $p=0.7$ in the range of $[0.5, 0.8]$.
 This means that the two distributions of $R_{90\%}$ cannot be distinguished within the uncertainties.
 We again emphasize the different techniques used in \cite{Trapman_2025} and in our work to determine the gas-disk radii, and we note that the two studies involve different sample sizes and ALMA observations (with AGE-PRO observations conducted using ALMA $^{12}$CO $J=2-1$ data with an integration time $\sim1$ hour on source).